Pabau GO app

 What medication information should be tracked?

 Record the medication name, dose, time taken, perceived onset and peak effect, wear-off time, and any side effects.
-This data helps clinicians optimize dosing, identify side effect patterns, and determine whether a medication change is needed.
+This data helps clinicians optimize dosing, identify side effect patterns, and decide whether a medication change is needed.

 Is an ADHD symptom tracker HIPAA compliant?